|Title:||Assistant Coach - Linebackers|

 Neil McGrath enters his 17th season on the Brown coaching staff, the first 16 years as Defensive Line Coach, and was recently named the Bears' Linebackers Coach.
-McGrath had developed the defensive front line to where it is considered among the best in the Ivy League.
+McGrath had developed the defensive front line to where it is consistently among the best in the Ivy League.

 In 2013, McGrath's defensive line was led by first team All-Ivy tackle Michael Yules, a first team Academic All-American.
 His 2010 defensive line featured Clayton McGrath '12, who led the Ivy League in tackles for a loss and ranked third in sacks, while earning All-Ivy honors, and All-Ivy tackle Jeremy Raducha, who ranked fifth in the Ivy League in tackles for a loss.

 His 2008 defensive line helped the Bears allow just 77.1 yards per game, fourth best in the nation, and first in the Ivy League.
 First team All-Ivy tackle David Howard and two-time second team All-Ivy defensive end James Develin helped the Bears to their second Ivy Championship in the last four years.

 McGrath also helped develop Howard into a seventh round NFL draft choice of the Tennessee Titans.

 His 2005 Ivy Championship defensive line was led by All-American and All-Ivy defensive tackle Pat Curran with 10 tackles for a loss and four quarterback sacks as the Bears amassed 68 tackles for a loss and 28 sacks as a team.
 In 2004, he built a formidable group that helped lead the Ivy League in sacks, including the Ivy League leader in tackles for a loss, defensive end James Frazier.